JnanaranjanMajhi/OAV-School-Management/README.md

 ## 📄 License

-This project is developed for educational and school-management purposes.
+This project is licensed under the **MIT License**.

-If you want others to use, modify, and contribute to the project, you can add an MIT License.
+You are free to use, modify, and distribute this project in accordance with the terms of the license.

+For more information, see the [`LICENSE`](./LICENSE) file.

+---

 ---